git-tfs/git-tfs/README.md

     # or shelve your changes :
     git tfs shelve MY_AWESOME_CHANGES

+You could find more interesting [uses cases](doc/usecases/usecases.md) on how to use git-tfs.

 git-tfs is designed to work outside of any existing TFS workspaces.

 ## Available commands / options